adoptium/temurin-build/RELEASING.md

   -- <https://github.com/adoptium/website-v2/blob/main/src/asciidoc-pages/support.adoc> which is the source of <https://adoptium.net/support> ([Sample change](https://github.com/adoptium/website-v2/pull/1105))
   -- (if required) the supported platforms table at <https://github.com/adoptium/website-v2/edit/main/src/asciidoc-pages/supported-platforms.adoc> which is the source of <https://adoptium.net/supported-platforms>

+3. Publish AQA test results:

+Once all supported platform binaries have been released it's time to publish AQA test results.
+This can be done by two steps

+- Collect AQA test results, run jenkins job [TAP_Collection](https://ci.adoptium.net/view/Test_grinder/job/TAP_Collection/)
+- Publish the results, run the restricted access [release tool job](https://ci.adoptopenjdk.net/job/build-scripts/job/release/job/refactor_openjdk_release_tool/) by setting  UPLOAD_TESTRESULTS_ONLY, ARTIFACTS_TO_COPY=**/*.tar.gz and UPSTREAM_JOB_NAME=TAP_Collection

-3. Publish packages for different OS
+4. Publish packages for different OS

-  3.1. **[Mac only]** Once the binaries are available on the website you need to update the Homebrew casks.
+  4.1. **[Mac only]** Once the binaries are available on the website you need to update the Homebrew casks.
 There are 4 casks in total and all but the first one is in the `hombrew-cask-versions` repository.
 If you're doing a point release, the format of the version string is 11.0.20.1,1 so the version is always the same as "our" one but with the `+` replaced with a `,`

 - [`temurin`](https://github.com/Homebrew/homebrew-cask/blob/master/Casks/t/temurin.rb) which always serves the latest release version